mcmonkey4eva/UnturnedFrenetic/complaints.md

 This is a list of things that are minor in scope and can be ignored, but we still wonder about or would like to see a fix for.

-- Pumpkins appear to be duplicated in the asset list.
+- A few things appear to be duplicated in the asset list.
+    - This can be seen with the 'minor' warnings at startup of a Frenetic-enabled server.